MobinMithun/PixelGlassOnFace_OpenCV/README.md

 # Pixel-Glass-On-Face_OPENCV
-Sure, here's an amazing and funny repository description for your project:

-# Sunglass-inator 🕶️

 Are you tired of boring faces?
 Do you wish you could add some extra coolness to your photos?
 Well, fear not, my friend, for the Sunglass-inator is here to save the day! 🦸‍♀️

-This Python project is a game-changer in the world of image manipulation.
-With the power of OpenCV and a pinch of sorcery, it can seamlessly overlay sunglasses onto any face it detects in an image.
-Prepare to witness the ultimate transformation from drab to fab! 🌟
+This repository is all about adding some serious swag to your photos by overlaying stylish sunglasses on your face.
+Get ready to turn heads and make jaws drop with your newfound coolness. 🕶️

 ## Usage

-1. **Input:** Feed the Sunglass-inator with your boring, sunglasses-less image.
+1. **Input:** Feed the photo with your boring, sunglass-less image.

 ```python
 image = cv2.imread('path/to/your/boring/image.jpg')